aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-griddesktop/working-with-worksheet/adding-cell-controls-in-worksheets/_index.md

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-AddingCellControls-AddingButton.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-AddingCellControls-AddingButton.cs" >}}

 While adding **Button** , we can specify the cell's location (where to display it), width & height and the caption of the button.